ScilifelabDataCentre/dc-dynamic/README.md

 ```

 Feel free to set new variables, but remember to tell @talavis if you need them to be set for the cronjobs on the cluster.

+## Eventual aim for this repository

+Files for running jobs should be held here.
+We should link to scripts elsewhere to avoid the duplication of e.g. visualisation scripts.